Why is My Arm Numb When I Wake Up?

 Try using a pillow that is firm and thick enough to support your head and neck.
 The firmness of your mattress also is a factor in your sleeping position and comfort.
 Since your body does not sink far into a firm mattress, your head is naturally higher off the surface of the bed, usually necessitating a firmer, thicker pillow.

 It makes sense to start experimenting with your pillow first, rather than to go out and buy an expensive new mattress.
-Eliminating your arm numbness and tingling might be as simple as trying a different pillow, such as a contour pillow or buckwheat pillow.
+Eliminating your arm numbness and tingling might be as simple as changing to a different pillow type, like a buckwheat pillow.

 What Should I Do When I Wake up with My Arm Numb?